Instant Ermine Buttercream: A No-Cook Version of Ermine

 4 | UNSALTED BUTTER

 I always use unsalted butter in all my frostings because that allows you to customize the salty flavor at the end.
-Not all salted kinds of butter contain the same amount of salt, so the frosting may become too salty.
+Not all salted kinds of butter contain the same amount of salt, so that the frosting may become too salty.

 5 | VANILLA EXTRACT